🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Fresh fruit (apples or mandarins hold up best).

 Pro tip: Add a small note about allergies and mark anything gluten-free, vegan, or nut-free.
-FYI: Little labels make you look wildly organized.
+Little labels make you look wildly organized.

 3. Hydration Station: The “Hotel, But Better” Basket